 Lena holds a Bachelor of Music in violin performance with a minor in French from Northwestern University, where she studied violin with Gerardo Ribeiro and chamber music with the Dover Quartet, Desirée Ruhstrat, and Mathias Tacke.
 She graduated summa cum laude from the Bienen School as a recipient of the Undergraduate Award for Outstanding Academic Achievement.
-Her education also included studies with Alexis Galpérine at the Conservatoire national supérieur de musique de Paris and Université de Paris 8 – Vincennes-St Denis.
-Lena received her master’s degree in contemporary violin performance at the Manhattan School of Music, where she is a recipient of the President’s Award in the studio of Curtis Macomber.
+Her undergraduate education also included studies with Alexis Galpérine at the Conservatoire national supérieur de musique de Paris and Université de Paris 8 – Vincennes-St Denis.
+Lena received her master’s degree in contemporary violin performance from the Manhattan School of Music, where she was a recipient of the President’s Award in the studio of Curtis Macomber.
 Lena is the string instructor for Reaching for the Arts and is also an active practitioner of the Alexander Technique.
 She is currently pursuing a Teacher’s Certification at the Riverside Initiative for the Alexander Technique, where she studies with Nanette Walsh, Lori Schiff, and Ariel Carson.